 Skip to main content

 Local government must lead in envisioning and creating a thriving community, identified by the health of its environment, the vitality of its economy, and the equity among its citizens.
 Creating such a community requires cooperative participation from both the public and private sectors.
-This section describes the City's business and sustainability approach and the resulting economic development initiatives and business incentives.
+This section describes the City's business and sustainability approach, resulting in economic development initiatives and business incentives.

 COVID-19 Resources for Bloomington Businesses: